The College complies with nondiscrimination regulations under the following laws, as amended:

 The College will follow the investigation process described herein barring exceptional circumstances.
 In rare instances, however, the College may be required to adapt or modify the investigation process to ensure prompt and equitable resolution of a report of prohibited conduct.
 The College reserves this right.
 In such instances, the College will notify both parties of the modification of the investigation process and, if appropriate, the exceptional circumstances requiring the College to adapt or modify the investigation process.

-The Compliance Director has the discretion to consolidate into one investigation multiple reports against a respondent and/or cross-complaints between a complainant and a respondent, if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident.
+The Director, Office of Equal Opportunity Compliance has the discretion to consolidate into one investigation multiple reports against a respondent and/or cross-complaints between a complainant and a respondent, if the evidence related to each incident would be relevant and probative in reaching a determination on the other incident.
 Matters may also be consolidated where they involve multiple complainants, multiple respondents, or related conduct.

 These procedures are entirely administrative in nature and are not considered legal proceedings, but rather procedures designed to address policy violations.